sundram1998/Cypress_Axionrays/README.md

 > remote: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.

-#After Clone hit the command code . what will open vs code with cloned repo codes
+#After Clone hit the command- code space dot(code .)
+That will open vs code with cloned repo codes
 > In the terminal hit cd Cypress_Axionrays and hit enter
 > Then npm install
 > Then npx cypress open